-- Learn the foundations of Human Computer Interaction. - Be familiar with the design technologies for individuals and persons with disabilities. - Be aware of applications of mobile HCI. - Learn the guidelines for creating user interface.
+- To learn the foundations of Human Computer Interaction. - To become familiar with the design technologies for individuals and persons with disabilities. - To learn the model and theories of human computer interaction - To be aware of mobile computer systems and its applications. - To learn the guidelines for designing web user interfaces.